Raiffeisen Rio Review 2023: Pros & Cons

 Alternatives to Raiffeisen Rio

-Let’s look at the alternative to Raiffeisen Rio.
+We must look at the alternative to Raiffeisen Rio.

 There are some much better Robo-advisors available in Switzerland, like True Wealth and Selma.
-These Robo-advisors are easier to use, have lower fees and allow you to invest more aggressively.
+These Robo-advisors are easier to use, have lower fees, and allow you to invest more aggressively.

 If you want more alternatives, I have an article about Swiss Robo-advisors.